 Digital Media (DM) includes Ferris' Digital Animation and Game Design program, which is ranked among the top 20 programs in the country by the Princeton Review.
 DM also includes programs in Digital Media & Software Engineering, and Television & Digital Media Production.
-Alumni work in businesses, industry and virtual design studios, television stations, education institutions, and firms specializing in virtual, electronic and video representation.
-This is the age of electronic animation, video and virtual reality.
-This program brings together studies in digital video, digital animation and game design, and software engineering.
+Numerous Ferris alumni work in businesses, industry and virtual design studios, television stations, educational institutions, and firms specializing in virtual, electronic and video representation.
+The DM program brings together studies in digital video, digital animation and game design, and software engineering.
 The exponential growth of YouTube and other online video sites highlights the relevance of Ferris' Digital Media program.
+This program will be housed in the Center for Virtual Leaning referenced above and is in much need of this state-of-the-art facility.

-- Artificial Intelligence
+Artificial Intelligence

-A Bachelors in Artificial Intelligence degree is currently in process.
+A bachelor degree in Artificial Intelligence degree is currently in process.
 The proposed degree heavily leverages existing Information Security & Intelligence (ISI) and Data Analytics (STQM) courses, and will require eight new courses in Artificial Intelligence.
 The degree will be more data-science focused and will lightly utilize the College of Business core courses.
-A target implementation date has been set for Fall 2020.
+A target implementation date has been set for Fall 2021.
+This program will also be housed in the Center for Virtual Learning.

-- Virtual Learning
+Virtual Learning

 Ferris offers charter schools, teacher education, and a doctorate in community college leadership.
-There is a strong need to embed virtual learning within each of these fields in both the delivery and preparation.
-This will require a significant update to education facilities and development of new classrooms and learning laboratories which enable and take advantage of this technology.
+There remains a strong need to embed virtual learning within each of these fields in both the delivery and preparation of program content.
+This will require a significant update to facilities and development of new classrooms and learning laboratories which enable and leverage technology.